 Previously, she served as NFRW member-at-large, executive liaison to the NFRW Public Relations Committee and director of NFRW Region 8.
 She has been active in the NFRW since her involvement with the Missouri FRW, for which she served as president, 1st vice president, 2nd vice president and treasurer.

-She has been married to Scott Huddleston for four years and is the stepmother of his four sons.
-She has four dogs, "her babies," and a cat who "rules the house."
-She admits she has little time for hobbies, but loves to read and hopes to start scuba diving again and to reinstate her twin engine pilot’s license.
+She has been married to Scott Huddleston for six years and is the stepmother of his four sons.
+She has six dogs, all rescues, "her babies," and a cat who "rules the house."
+She admits she has little time for hobbies, but loves to read and travel and hopes one day to find time to start scuba diving again and to reinstate her twin engine pilot's license.